NBISweden/workshop-reproducible-research/docs/index.md

 ```

 ## For Windows users
-Install Docker from [here](https://docs.docker.com/docker-for-windows/install/).
-Note that for older versions of Windows you should use Docker Toolbox.
+Install Docker by following the instructions in the [Docker tutorial](docker.md#windows).
 Then run:

 ```bash
 docker run -it -v /c/my_dir:/home/ scilifelablts/reproducible_research_course_slim